sandialabs/quest-ssim/docs/demo_examples.rst

 Instructions on Running Demo Examples
 =====================================

-This document provides instructions on how to run the example case studies present in the paper -
+This document provides instructions on how to run the example case studies presented in the paper -

     U. Tamrakar, W. Vining, and J. Eddy, "An Open-Source Tool for Energy Storage Sizing and Placement in Electric Grids," in IEEE EESAT 2025.

-This particular document in not a comprehensive documentation of the tool.
-The documentation of the tool is available under ``docs`` folder in the repository.
+This document in not intended to be a comprehensive documentation of the tool.
+The comprehensive documentation of the tool is available under ``docs`` folder in the repository.
-It is assumed the simulator is already installed.
-For instructions to install the simulator please refer to ``docs/index.rst``.
+It is assumed that the simulator is already installed (for instructions on installing the simulator please refer to ``docs/index.rst``).

 Required Files
 --------------
 All the files requried to run the examples cases presented in the paper are available under ``examples`` folder of the repository.
 These files are installed automatically when you install the tool.
-Following are the list of requried files:
+Following are the list of required files:

 **Files common to all the cases in the paper:**